 PSYC 228: Psychology of Prejudice (D) 4 credits

 COMM 265: Intro to Health Communication 4 credits

 RELG 370: Suffering, Death, and the Vitality of Hope, PH 4 credits

 PHIL 105: Life and Death, PH 4 credits

 Total credits for certificate 16-20

-Students in this certificate program will be expected to spend significant time with the aging population or agencies that serve them.
+Students in this minor program will be expected to spend significant time with the aging population or agencies that serve them.
 A minimum of 100 hours of volunteer or internship experience is required.
 Those hours may be spread out over two-three terms, but they must occur at one site or with one partner facility or program.

 Students may use hours completed in a Senior Inquiry internship experience in their major toward these 100 hours.
 If fewer than 100 hours were completed for the SI experience, the remaining hours should still occur with the same organization, however.
 The goal is consistency in the experience.

 Students who work with elderly populations, for example as a certified nursing assistant, may count their work hours toward the total required but they do not begin to accrue until the student is accepted into the Aging Certificate program.
 Students also must complete an interview at the end of their internships or volunteer experiences with the administrators of the certificate program.
 The interview will assess what experience and perspectives were gained by the work students undertook and what, if any, guidance it provides for future directions.